AlaGrine/LinkedIn_Job_Scraper_and_Matcher/README.md

   - `static` folder: Contains our customized `CSS` file and `Bootstrap` (compiled and minified `CSS` bundles and `JS` plugins).
 - **chromedriver** folder: contains the chromedriver executable used by `Selenium` to control Chrome.
 - **data** folder: contains the following files:
-  - `user_credentials.txt`: Contains your login credentials (email address and password).
+  - `user_credentials.txt`: Contains your LinkedIn credentials (email address and password).
   - `Skills_in_Demand.txt`: List of skills in demand (you can update this list).
-  - `Skill_patterns.jsonl`: Contains the skill patterns in json format and will be used to create an entity ruler in the `Spacy`` model.
+  - `Skill_patterns.jsonl`: Contains the skill patterns in json format and will be used to create an entity ruler in the `Spacy` model.
   - `Job_Ids.csv` and `linkedin_jobs_scraped.csv`: Scraped LinkedIn job IDs and job details (description, location, number of candidates, etc.).
 - **notebooks** folder: contains the project notebooks.
 - **resume**folder: Enter your CV here to analyse it with Spacy and get a list of your skills.

 ## Instructions <a name="instructions"></a>

+1. Save your LinkedIn credentials (email address and password) in `user_credentials.txt`.

-1. Run the following command in the FLASK_app's directory to scrape LinkedIn jobs.
+2. Run the following command in the FLASK_app's directory to scrape LinkedIn jobs.

    `python scraping_linkedin.py "data scientist" "Montreal, Quebec, Canada" 120`